What is a CV?

 - Telephone or online – this could be the first stage of the interview or the only stage, and you should prepare in the same way as for a face-to-face interview

-- Informal chat – in some job areas like the creative industries you’ll have an informal, work-focussed discussion about your experience and career aims, usually somewhere like a restaurant or a cafe
+- Informal chat – in some job areas like the creative industries you’ll have an informal, work-focused discussion about your experience and career aims, usually somewhere like a restaurant or a cafe

 - Group discussion – in a group with other candidates, you’ll have to show you can get along with people, put your ideas forward and be respectful of others.